GED Online Proctored Exam vs In A Testing Center

 One of the most popular search terms in relation to taking exams in an online proctored format is “How can I cheat on my online proctored exam.”
 So let’s take a closer look at possible answers to this question.

-Cheating on online proctored exams isn’t easy at all.
-First, the proctor will online verify the candidate’s identity and ensure that the online test-taker is indeed the identical person who registered for the test.
+Cheating on the GED online proctored exam isn’t easy at all.
+First, the proctor will verify the candidate’s identity online and ensure that the online test-taker is indeed the same person who registered for the test.

 And throughout the online test, state-of-the-art, highly sophisticated webcam technology will allow both the online proctor and the technology system to monitor and observe not just the test-taker and the test room but register suspicious sounds and movements as well.